 Connie J. Medina – February 27, 1950 – October 30, 2024

-A celebration of life memorial service for Granada resident, Connie J. Medina, will be held at 10:00 a.m. on Saturday, November 9, 2024 at the Peacock Family Chapel with Nick Durst presiding.
+A celebration of life memorial service for Granada resident, Connie J. Medina, will be held at 10:00 a.m. on Saturday, November 9, 2024 at the Peacock Family Chapel with Pastor Travis Hall officiating.
 In honoring Connie’s wishes, cremation will take place and there will be a private family inurnment at the Hillside Cemetery in Granada, Colorado at a later time.

 Connie was born on February 27, 1950 in Pueblo, Colorado to Lester and Lois Dale and passed away on Wednesday, October 30, 2024 at home with family by her side after fighting a courageous battle against pancreatic cancer.
 She was 74.